AxelBrinck/Universal-BZip-Tool/readme.md

 This will prevent dotnet from generating any assembly info.
 But it has the cost of not being able to have any meta data in your project.

 **Use separate folders for each project instead.**

+### **Microsoft decompression tool is not able to read bzip headers:**

+#### Description

+Some bzip compressors add some headers to the deflated stream in order to specify certain parameters or compression strategies that was used.

+The compression tool that it is bundled within .NET is not able to read any header.

+Searching on the internet for a solution I founded that I would need another compression library to achieve this.
+But luckily I end up understanding what was exactly the problem with the headers.

+#### Solution

+If there is a header in a deflated bzip stream, this header will occupy the first two bytes, then the actual compressed stream will start.

+By seeking to the start of the third byte we avoid the header and Microsoft compression tool will be able to read it.

+To gain compatibility with the two types of compressed streams (but sharing the same algorithm, bzip).
+We will use a try catch, trying to inflate the unmodified stream, and if it is not successful jumping to the first two bytes.